brian4286/brian4286.github.io/_posts/2016-07-14-how-to-use-parted.md

 (parted)
 {% endhighlight %}

+### Label block device

-While this is not a large disk, I am going to set this as a GPT partition table by invoking the "mklabel" command.
+While this is not a large block device, I am going to set this as a GPT partition table by invoking the "mklabel" command.
 Then I will remove the existing partitions "rm x" and finally we will print out the partition table.
 Keep in mind that while I have done this, the partition table is not written yet - just like fdisk:

 {% highlight nginx %}
 (parted) mklabel gpt